 Fifth Update!
 The goal of the Affordable Housing Materials List is to help affordable housing project teams more quickly and easily identify appropriate and Red List Free products to use.
 The list includes products in Declare, as well as those that have been independently researched by the Institute and our affordable housing pilot project teams.
 Note that the file must be opened read-only.
 Please contact affordablehousing@living-future.org if you have products to add to the list or if you have any feedback on this resource.

-The letters above are examples of the types of language that project teams can use when reaching out to manufacturers to inquire about the attributes of their product, such as the Red List status.
+These letters are examples of the types of language that project teams can use when reaching out to manufacturers to inquire about the attributes of their product, such as the Red List status.
 Thanks to Atelier Ten and Shelby and William Aldritch for providing these examples.

 The FSC Sourcing Guidance document provides an overview of the Forest Stewardship Council, describes the Living Building Challenge requirements for wood, and provides links to various online resources to aid Affordable Housing Project teams in their search for FSC wood.